 Introduction

-The standout feature of SAP Emarsys is undoubtedly its robust automation capabilities.
-The platform allows marketing teams to create highly dynamic, responsive, and complex campaigns with minimal engineering effort once the initial integration is configured.
+The main advantage of SAP Emarsys is its automation engine.
+Marketing teams can build dynamic campaigns with minimal engineering help once the initial integration is done.

-For instance, you can easily automate personalized web campaigns to display dynamic banners on a homepage that adapt in real-time based on a user's previous page visits or purchase history.
-Beyond simple web personalization, Emarsys supports intricate, multi-channel automation flows.
-These include targeted mobile push notifications, exit-intent browser overlays, abandoned cart triggers, and highly segmented email marketing drips.
+For example, you can set up web campaigns to display dynamic banners that adapt based on a user's page visits or purchase history.
+Emarsys also supports multi-channel flows like mobile push notifications, exit-intent overlays, abandoned cart triggers, and segmented email drips.

-When these automations run as intended, they provide a very seamless, engaging user experience that can significantly boost conversion rates without requiring developers to write custom business logic for every campaign.
+When these flows work as intended, they handle the user experience without requiring developers to write custom code for every new campaign.

 Operational Considerations and Limitations